 - To identify the strengths, challenges and learnings of CJ-FPAR to inform movement-building development programming in Asia Pacific.

-Dr Godden will keep the Network updated throughout the program.
-In 2018, she will facilitate a half-day workshop with RDI Network members about FPAR as a methodology for building grassroots women’s movements to demand structural change.
+In 2018, Dr Godden will facilitate a half-day workshop with RDI Network members about FPAR as a methodology for building grassroots women’s movements to demand structural change.

 If you are interested to know more about this piece of work, or have expertise in this area to contribute, please contact us.